This Top Construction Stock is a #1 (Strong Buy): Why It Should Be on Your Radar

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at Owens Corning (OC), which was added to the Zacks Rank #1 list on May 20, 2021.
+Let's take a look at Louisiana-Pacific (LPX), which was added to the Zacks Rank #1 list on May 28, 2021.

-Owens Corning is a world leader in building materials systems and composite solutions.
-Since its inception in 1938, the company has evolved as a market-leading innovator of glass fiber technology.
-Its products include glass fiber that is used to support composite materials for transportation, electronics, marine, infrastructure, wind energy and other high-performance markets for insulation as well as roofing for residential, commercial and industrial applications.

-Five analysts revised their earnings estimate upwards in the last 60 days for fiscal 2021.
-The Zacks Consensus Estimate has increased $1.49 to $8.04 per share.
-OC boasts an average earnings surprise of 81.4%.
+For fiscal 2021, four analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $5.18 to $11.10 per share.
+LPX boasts an average earnings surprise of 40.5%.

-Earnings are expected to grow 54.3% for the current fiscal year, while revenue is projected to increase 12.8%.
+Earnings are forecasted to see growth of 157.5% for the current fiscal year, and sales are expected to increase 41.6%.

-Even more impressive, OC has gained in value over the past four weeks, up 8.3% compared to the S&P 500's loss of 0.3%.
+Even more impressive, LPX has gained in value over the past four weeks, up 2% compared to the S&P 500's gain of 0.6%.

 Bottom Line